innatelogic/logicsponge/README.md

 - A collection of example pipelines to help you get started:
 https://github.com/innatelogic/logicsponge-examples

-Coming soon:

-- Tools for process mining and event-log analysis and prediction.

 # Getting started

 To get started with **logicsponge**, you can simply install it using **pip**: